sagarpatel288/kotlinDSAWithIntellijIdea/docs/dataStructures/courses/uc/module05binarySearchTrees/70splayTrees.md

 * So, we rotate the parent in the left direction.
 * Then, we perform the rotation on the grandparent.
 * And the second rotation is in the right direction (clockwise).
-* It means that the parent node is in the left direction of the grandparent node.
+* It means that the parent node is to the left of the grandparent node.
 * So, we rotate the grandparent in the right direction.

 ## Introduction